BenjaminSemah/pretty-weather/README.md

 # Pretty Weather App

 > This app offers users a quick way to check weather data for any location in the world.
-> The specific data provided by the app includes the city/town and country as well as the current temperature and humity of the location typed in by the user.
+> The specific data provided by the app includes the city/town and country as well as the current temperature and humidity of the location typed in by the user.

 ## App Screenshot
 ![](https://github.com/BenjaminSemah/pretty-weather/blob/dev/prettyweather.gif)